Research

 Core Capabilities

-The vertical pillars' structure of APRIL is complemented by a horizontal structure of fundamental, cross- cutting capabilities that shall underpin our ability to deliver each pillar.
-We anticipate that most hub tasks will draw upon these, hence having highly professional/specialized capability in all (and flexibly allocable) is a key productivity-enhancing ingredient of the APRIL hub.
+The vertical pillars' structure of APRIL is complemented by a horizontal structure of fundamental, cross-cutting capabilities that shall underpin our ability to deliver each pillar.
+Most hub tasks will draw upon these, hence having highly professional/specialized capability in all (and flexibly allocable) is a key productivity-enhancing ingredient of the APRIL AI Hub.

 C : 1